varsha-vishwanath/pwn.college_varsha/PonderingPaths.md

 ```

 ### New Learnings
-I learned how ~ expands to my home directory and that /challenge/run can write the flag to an absolute path inside my home (e.g. /home/hacker/a), remembering the challenge required the argument to be ≤3 characters before expansion.
+I learned how ~ expands to my home directory and that in this challenge, /challenge/run can write the flag to an absolute path inside my home (/home/hacker/a), remembering the challenge required the argument to be ≤3 characters before expansion.